2012 Turkish F-4 Phantom shootdown: Aftermath

 The navies of Turkey and Syria searched for the missing aircraft and crew.

 United States research vessel EV Nautilus arrived three days later at the crash site to join the search and rescue operations.
-Her two remotely operated vehicles Hercules and Argus conducted search at the seabed in 1280 m depth and located the debris of the aircraft, and brought parts of the downed jet up to the surface.
+Her two remotely operated vehicles Hercules and Argus conducted a search at the seabed in 1280 m depth and located the debris of the aircraft, and brought parts of the downed jet up to the surface.
 The bodies of the pilots were brought up with the ship's crane by Turkish divers in a 45-minute operation on 4 July 2012.

 The Syrian military alleged that the fighter aircraft had violated Syrian airspace.
 Turkish president Abdullah Gül and other spokesmen did not confirm this, though Gül said that "it is routine for jet fighters to sometimes fly in and out over [national] borders".

 Gül stated that "it is not possible to cover over a thing like this.
 Whatever is necessary will no doubt be done."
 A Turkish political party leader claimed that the jet had been shot down by a Russian warship, and Deputy Prime Minister Bülent Arınç also claimed that it was hit by a laser-guided or heat-seeking missile, not anti-aircraft fire as the Syrian Government claimed.

-On 3 July 2012, the Syrian President said that he regretted the incident and would not allow any open conflict with Turkey.
+On 3 July 2012, the Syrian president Bashar al-Assad said that he regretted the incident and would not allow any open conflict with Turkey.

 The change in Turkey's policy towards Syrian attacks led to a series of border clashes in October.